skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 Shrugging, he returns to the others.
 He's done what he could to let the Queen know.
 They have no idea if it worked or not.

 They reach the city in late morning.
-Tal Podere is a medium city, less than half the size of Crossway.
+Tal Podere is a medium-sized city, less than half the size of Crossway.
 The buildings are low and made of wood.
 There is very little stonework here in town.
 Most of the buildings are built along a single street, which is wide and filled with ruts.
 It has a wide open area around the well in the center of town.
 The gates are manned by conventional guards; no elite guards are